RedInJapanese/RSA-Encryption/README.md

 # RSA Encryption
-These programs implement the RSA encryption algorithm using Carmichael's totient function instead of Euler's totient function
+These programs implement the RSA encryption algorithm using Carmichael's lambda function instead of Euler's totient function

 # Building